 Encouraging responsible innovation entails proactively addressing ethical, social, and environmental problems as well as taking into account the larger societal ramifications of technology breakthroughs (Li, Yigitcanlar, Browne, & Nili, 2023; Scherer & Voegtlin, 2020).
-Organisations can create ethical frameworks and principles for the responsible design, development, and use of technology with the aid of industry standards, guidelines, and best practices (Weber-Lewerenz, 2021; Peters, Vold, Robinson & Calvo, 2020).
-Including stakeholders in the decision-making process may guarantee that different viewpoints are taken into account and that technology advances society.
-Stakeholders include legislators, regulators, members of the public, and civil society organisations. guarantee that the advantages of technology advancements are spread fairly, it can be helpful to foresee and prevent any potential negative effects using the use of risk evaluations, scenario planning, and ethical impact assessments.
-Institutions may also m ake sure that technology improvements are in line with society's values by encouraging responsible innovation methods.
-This can help solve concerns like privacy, prejudice, and environmental sustainability in the African setting.
+Organisations can create ethical frameworks and principles for the responsible design, development, and use of technology with the aid of industry standards, guidelines, and best (Weber-Lewerenz, practices 2021: Peters, Vold, Robinson & Calvo, 2020).
+Including stakeholders in the decisionmaking process may guarantee that different viewpoints are taken into account and that technology advances society.
+Stakeholders include legislators, regulators, members of the public, and civil society organisations.
+To guarantee that the advantages of technology advancements are spread fairly, it can be helpful to foresee and prevent any potential negative effects using the use of risk evaluations, scenario planning, and ethical impact assessments.
+Institutions may also make sure that technology improvements are line with society's values by responsible encouraging innovation methods.
+This can help solve concerns like privacy, prejudice, environmental sustainability in the African setting.

-To promote moral decision-making, o rganizations and academic institutions must develop a culture of honesty, openness, and responsibility.
-A common understanding of ethical principles and the development of ethical decision-making processes are fostered when researchers, engineers, designers, and policymakers are encouraged to engage in open discourse and ethical contemplation.
+To promote moral decision-making, organizations and academic institutions must develop a culture of honesty, responsibility. openness, and understanding common of ethical and the development of principles ethical decision-making processes are fostered when researchers, engineers, designers, and policymakers encouraged to engage in open discourse and ethical contemplation.
 People who get guidance and assistance in making moral decisions are better able to identify moral conundrums, negotiate difficult moral decisions, and put moral precepts into practice.
 According to Fukuda-Parr & Gibbons, 2021 and Yarborough, (2021), putting in place structures for ethical oversight-like ethics committees, review boards, and ethical guidelines-helps guarantee that developing technologies are created and applied in a way that respects human rights and upholds ethical norms.
 African educational institutions may help to develop a workforce that is both morally sound and aware of the various ways that developing technologies are affecting society by putting these methods into practice.

-African educational institutions face both opportunities and challenges as a result of the Fourth and Fifth Industrial Revolutions (4IR and 5IR), which call for a strategic reorganization of governance, infrastructure, teaching methodologies.
-While 4IR introduced cutting-edge technology like artificial intelligence (AI), the Internet of Things (IoT), and robots, 5IR demands that these advancements be in line with sustainable objectives and human-centred values.
+African educational institutions face both opportunities and challenges as a result of the Fourth and Fifth Industrial Revolutions (4IR and 5IR), which call strategic reorganization governance, infrastructure, and teaching methodologies.
+While 4IR introduced cutting-edge technology like artificial intelligence (AI), the Internet of Things (IoT), and robots, 5IR demands that these advancements be in line with sustainable objectives and humancentred values.
 To prosper, African education must embrace a balanced strategy that integrates technology with sociocultural relevance.
 This involves addressing problems including fragmented research systems, digital inequity, and few resources.
-To bridge skill gaps and increase access to digital resources, educational reforms should prioritize multidisciplinary curricula that integrate STEM and the humanities, as well as encourage lifelong learning and establish solid public- private partnerships.
+To bridge skill gaps and increase access to digital resources, educational reforms should prioritize multidisciplinary curricula that integrate STEM and the humanities, as well as encourage lifelong learning and establish solid public-private partnerships.

 To guarantee that technology meets social demands, educators must take the lead in creating moral frameworks and open policies.
-To facilitate regional answers to global issues, institutions must also make investments in i nnovationhubs and digital infrastructure.
-Governments, academic institutions, businesses, and civil society must work together to create inclusive ecosystems that maximize 4IR's potential while promoting 5IR's objectives of sustainability and equity.
+To facilitate regional answers to global issues, institutions must also make investments innovation hubs and digital infrastructure.
+Governments, academic institutions, businesses, and civil society must work together to create inclusive that ecosystems maximize 4IR's while potential promoting 5IR's objectives of sustainability and equity.
 African educational institutions can equip the next generation to lead a techdriven, human values-based society if they act quickly and creatively.

 Education institutions are vital to determining the future of Africa as they navigate the digital transition from the 4IR to the 5IR.
-African educational institutions can give societies the skills and knowledge they need to prosper in the quickly changing technological landscape by emphasizing ethical and responsible development, promoting collaborations, investing in R&D, transforming curricula, and fostering a culture of lifelong learning.
+African educational institutions can give societies the skills and knowledge they need to prosper in the quickly changing technological landscape by emphasizing ethical and responsible development, promoting collaborations, investing in transforming curricula, and fostering a culture of lifelong learning.